jacvchr/MovieMVCApplication/README.md

 ## How To Use

 ## Overview
-This is my main project on my resume (until my University Database Applicaiton is finished), an ASP.NET Core MVC web app.
+This is one project found on my resume, an ASP.NET Core MVC web app.
 This app allows the user to manage and display a database of movie titles.
 In any MVC web app, the architecture is split into three main components:
 - Models: Classes that represent that data of the app
 - Views: Components that display the app's user interface
 - Controllers: Classes that handle browser requests